 States may provide more CHIP benefits.
 Check with your state for information about covered services.

-Routine "well child" doctor and dental visits are free of charge under CHIP.
+Routine "well child" doctor and dental visits are free under CHIP.
 But there may be copayments for other services.
 Some states charge a monthly premium for CHIP coverage.
 The costs are different in each state, but you won’t have to pay more than 5% of your family's income for the year.

 If your children are eligible for CHIP, they won't be eligible for any savings on Marketplace insurance.
 CHIP coverage will probably be more affordable.
-Remember, you and other family members may be eligible for savings on Marketplace coverage.
+Remember, you and other family members may be eligible for savings on Marketplace insurance coverage.